About ICJ Victoria

 - Submitted a paper to the DFAT 13th Australia Vietnam Human Rights Dialogue;

-- Released statements to the media regarding breaches of international law, and attacks on the President of the Human Rights Commission, Professor Gillian Triggs;
+- Released statements to the media regarding mandatory sentencing, breaches of international law, and attacks on the President of the Human Rights Commission, Professor Gillian Triggs;

 We have also endorsed a large number of submissions from other advocacy groups.

 Each year, ICJ Victoria hosts the Community Opening of the Legal Year.
-This year the event featured the Honourable Justice James Allsop AO, Chief Justice of the Federal Court of Australia, and Professor Gillian Triggs, President of the Australian Human Rights Commission.
+This year the event featured Judge Amanda Chambers, President of the Children’s Court, and Uncle Jack Charles, Victorian Senior Australian of the Year 2017.
+Uncle Archie Roch also spoke about the Archie Roach Foundation and performed live.
 At this event, ICJ Victoria annually awards the John Gibson award, to an outstanding Victorian advocate, who has promoted human rights through positive and effective advocacy.
-This year the award went to Mr W Guy Gilbert.
+This year the award went to the Honourable Ron Merkel QC.

 ICJ Victoria hosts the ICJ Victoria Annual Fundraising Dinner.
 In 2016, the event featured the Honourable Professor Patrick Dodson, Federal Senator for Western Australia.

-ICJ Victoria hosts events, providing for local and international advocates to speak on Human Rights and the Rule of Law.
-Recently we have hosted the following events:
+ICJ Victoria hosts events, providing a platform for local and international advocates to speak on Human Rights and the Rule of Law.